Aller au contenu

 import torch.optim as optim

-# create your optimizer
+# Create your optimizer

 optimizer = optim.SGD(net.parameters(), lr=0.01)

-# in your training loop:
+# In your training loop:

-optimizer.zero_grad() # zero the gradient buffers
+optimizer.zero_grad() # Zeroes the gradient buffers

-optimizer.step() # Does the update
+optimizer.step() # Does the update (Gradient Descent)

 Input Data